tmjo/heos_custom/README.md

 7. Continue to the Configuration-section.

-### Manual
-1. Navigate to you home assistant configuration folder.
+### Manual1.
+Navigate to you home assistant configuration folder.
 2. Create a `custom_components` folder of it does not already exist, then navigate into it.
 3. Download the folder `heos` from this repo and add it into your custom_components folder.
 4. Restart Home Assistant (a warning should be shown in log saying you're using a custom integration).